51zero/eel-sdk/README.md

 - A dataset is essentially a Hive table - the upcoming *EEL 1.2* release you will be able to create Hive tables from the CLI - at the moment it’s possible generate the Hive DDL with EEL API using *io.eels.component.hive.HiveDDL$#showDDL*.
 - For writing directly to **AVRO** or **Parquet** storage formats you must provide an **AVRO** schema – EEL dynamically infers a schema from the underlying source, for example a JDBC Query or CSV headers.
 - Support for ingesting from storage formats (other than **AVRO** and **Parquet**) is be achieved by *transforming* each record/row with another module named **Kite Morphlines** - it uses another intermediate record format and is another **API** to learn.
-- EEL supports transformations using regular Scala functions by invoking the *map* method on the Source’s underlying *Frame*, e.g. *source.toFrame.map(f: (Row) => Row)* – the *map* function returns a new row object.
+- EEL supports transformations using regular Scala functions by invoking the *map* method on the Source’s underlying *DataStream*, e.g. *source.toDataStream.map(f: (Row) => Row)* – the *map* function returns a new row object.
 - Kite has direct support for *HBase* but EEL doesn’t – will do with the upcoming *EEL 1.2* release
 - Kite currently **doesn’t** support Kudo – EEL does.
 - Kite stores additional metadata on disk (**HDFS**) to be deemed a valid Kite dataset – if you externally change the Schema outside of Kite, i.e. through *DDL* then it can cause a dataset to be *out-of-synch* and potentially *malfunction* - EEL functions normally in this scenario as there is no additional metadata required.
-- Kite handles Hive partitioning by specifying a partition strategies – there are a few *out-of-the-box* strategies derived from the current payload – with **EEL** this works auto-magically by virture of providing the same column on the source row, alternatively you can add a partition key column with  **addField** on the fly on the source’s frame or use **map** transformation function.
+- Kite handles Hive partitioning by specifying a partition strategies – there are a few *out-of-the-box* strategies derived from the current payload – with **EEL** this works auto-magically by virture of providing the same column on the source row, alternatively you can add a partition key column with  **addField** on the fly on the source’s DataStream or use **map** transformation function.

 ## Introduction to the API

-The core data structure in Eel is the `Frame`.
-A frame consists of a `Schema`, and zero or more `Row`s which contain values for each field in the schema.
+The core data structure in Eel is the `DataStream`.
+A DataStream consists of a `Schema`, and zero or more `Row`s which contain values for each field in the schema.
-A frame is conceptually similar to a table in a relational database, or a dataframe in Spark, or a dataset in Flink.
+A DataStream is conceptually similar to a table in a relational database, or a dataframe in Spark, or a dataset in Flink.

-Frames can be read from a `Source` such as hive tables, jdbc databases, or even programatically from Scala or Java collections.
+DataStreams can be read from a `Source` such as hive tables, jdbc databases, or even programatically from Scala or Java collections.
-Frames can be written out to a `Sink` such as a hive table or parquet file.
+DataStreams can be written out to a `Sink` such as a hive table or parquet file.

 The current set of sources and sinks include: *Apache Avro*, *Apache Parquet*, *Apache Orc*, *CSV*, *Kafka* (sink only), *HDFS*, *Kudu*, *JDBC*, *Hive*, *Json Files*.

-Once you have a reference to a frame, the frame can be manipulated in a similar way to regular Scala collections - many of the methods share the same name, such as `map`, `filter`, `take`, `drop`, etc. All operations on a frame are lazy - they will only be executed once an _action_ takes place such as `collect`, `count`, or `save`.
+Once you have a reference to a DataStream, the DataStream can be manipulated in a similar way to regular Scala collections - many of the methods share the same name, such as `map`, `filter`, `take`, `drop`, etc. All operations on a DataStream are lazy - they will only be executed once an _action_ takes place such as `collect`, `count`, or `save`.

 For example, you could load data from a CSV file, drop rows that don't match a predicate, and then save the data back out to a Parquet file